 7. Choose small portions to enjoy more courses

-This may sound crazy advice for an all you can eat buffet, but one of the advantages of buffet dining is the breadth of food on offer.
+This may sound crazy advice for an all you can eat buffet, but one of the advantages is the breadth of food on offer.
 By keeping portion sizes small, you get to eat more courses and enjoy a broader range of foods.

 8. Stop when you’re full